Katas Raj Temples: Etymology

-The name of the temple complex is believed to derive from the Sanskrit word kataksha, meaning "tearful eyes."
+The name of the temple complex is derived from the Sanskrit word kataksha, meaning "tearful eyes."
 The pond was originally referred to as Viskund, or "poison spring", but was later referred to as Amarkund, Chamaskund, and finally Katakshkund, meaning "Spring of tearful eyes."
 The pond in Urdu and Persian is referred to as Chashm-e-Alam, meaning "Sorrowful/Tearful Eyes."